Marasy8/portfolio-website/README.md

 # charlesai.dev

-This is a personal portfolio website for the purpose of learning about the design process, HTML/CSS/Javascript, and creating a react app.
+This is a personal portfolio website for the purpose of learning about the design process, HTML/CSS/Javascript, and creating a React app.

 ## Available Scripts